wkusner/wkusner.github.io/_includes/aboutme.md

 I am currently on the job market.

-Since the fall semester of 2017, I have been at [Vanderbilt University][VANDERBILT].
+For the fall of 2020, I have am at The [University of Georgia][UGA].
-Previously I was an FWF Postdoctoral Researcher at the [Institute of Analysis and Number Theory][ANT] at Graz University of Technology.
-In the fall of 2014, I was a visitor at the [ESI][ESI] at the University of Vienna.
-In the spring of 2015, I was a visitor at [ICERM][ICERM] at Brown University.
-In the summer of 2016, I was a summer researcher at [MSRI][MSRI]. - In the summer of 2017, I was at the [Aspen Center for Physics][ASPEN].
+Previously I was at [Vanderbilt University][VANDERBILT] from 2017, and an FWF Postdoctoral Researcher at the [Institute of Analysis and Number Theory][ANT] at Graz University of Technology from 2014.
+I was also a visitor at the [ESI][ESI] at the University of Vienna and  [ICERM][ICERM] at Brown University, and a summer researcher at [MSRI][MSRI] and the [Aspen Center for Physics][ASPEN].
+I will be a visitor at the [Fields Institute][FIELDS] in 2021.

 I studied at [Haverford College][HAVERFORD] and the [University of Pittsburgh][PITT].

-Over the years, my research has been partially supported by these institutions, the FWF, and the NSF in a variety of forms.
+Over the years, my research has been partially supported by some these institutions, the FWF, and the NSF in a variety of forms.

 Recently, I have been studying and teaching a great deal of probability and statistics.
 If you want some reasons why a mathematician should do that, I refer you to Mumford's "The Dawning of the Age of Stochasticity".